This page is a translated version

 balooctl status are helpful instructions as well.

 - A Containment is a top level grouping of widgets.
 Each Containment manages the layout and configuration data of its set of widgets independently from other Containments.

 - The end result is that you can group widgets within a Containment according to the significance to your working pattern, rather than by directory grouping.

 - An inter-service messaging system.
-Developed by Red Hat®, it was heavily influenced by KDE3's DCOP, which it supersedes.
+D-Bus allows multiple programs to Developed by Red Hat®, it was heavily influenced by KDE3's DCOP, which it supersedes.